 Have the final say

-Without a legal will outlining your wishes, it’s possible that the people you love most will be excluded from the distribution of your assets when you die and your final wishes won’t be observed.
-Those dreams you shared with your brother of having a proper Viking burial will likely not be considered and your partner might not have access to the home you shared together.
+Without a legal will outlining your wishes, it’s possible that the people you love most, including your common law spouse, will be excluded from the distribution of your assets when you die and your final wishes won’t be observed.
+It's possible your wishes may not be considered and your partner might not have access to the home you shared together.